IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Implementation--Feature-Progress.md

 While an admin user was considered from the very beginning, no specific functionality and user interface was created for the admin user.
 See [User Access Management](Application-Architecture--User-Access-Management) for more information.
 Specific admin functionality may be that an admin can access a list of all courses, contents, etc and can modify, delete, ... anything that's in the applicatoin.
 A specific user interface for such application administration topics may be useful in the far future.
 Additionally, it might mnight make sense to add a system admin section that includes links to the JHipster Registry etc in order to provide an easy entry into the system for a system admin.

+## Security
+The application is not configured securely.
+For operation "in the real world" several measures need to be taken into accout.
+E.g. https, encryption, certificates, rights management, etc. Furthermore only initial/hard coded secrets and keys are used.
+Those must be changed/generated for operating the system.
+In addition legal requirements need to be analyzed and taken into account.

 ## Quality Assurance and Test Coverage

 The original intentions for Quality Assurance are documented here: [Quality Assurance and Methods](./Development--Quality-Assurance-and-Methods).
 Due to rather slow implementation progress, code coverage was not enforced anymore after Feb 15, 2021.
 Cosequently, the actual coverage varies.